AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 This is formed by a collection of sling components that enable the author to *compose* a webapp fast.
 The developer develops components, the author assembles the components to be a webapp.
 The role of the server-side is to give the hypermedia affordance (markup) to the client.

-Currently the components are located in the Granite repository at:
+Currently, the components are in the Granite repository at:

 `/libs/granite/ui/components/foundation`